Govt.nz

 It is based on the UK all-of-government website, GOV.UK, and shares user research and insights with that site on a regular basis.
 Both sites are user-focused, with user testing as their foundation.
 The original govt.nz HTML templates were based on the GOV.UK templates, which were open-source.

 The original designer and front-end developer left the project halfway through the Beta phase, and I was taken on to replace him.
-I was responsible for UX research, UX proposal-writing and UX design, responsive web design, responsive front-end development within an instance of the Government's Common Web Platform (CWP), browser and device testing, government web standards accessibility compliance and testing to the very highest level, post-integration testing and QA, attending regular team meetings and doing regular "show and tell" updates for the major stakeholders within DIA.
+I was responsible for UX research, UX proposal-writing and UX design, content design, responsive web design, responsive front-end development within an instance of the Government's Common Web Platform (CWP), browser and device testing, government web standards accessibility compliance and testing to the very highest level, post-integration testing and QA, attending regular team meetings and doing regular "show and tell" updates for the major stakeholders within DIA.

 The project was run using Agile methods, with daily standups and two-week sprints, the team being managed by experienced scrum masters.
 This Agile methodology was completely new to DIA.
 The website was on-line and available to the public throughout the Beta phase, and we welcomed feedback and comments from visitors, all of which we investigated further and acted upon as necessary.